akarazhev/jcryptolib/README.md

 ### Configuration

-You can provide application settings in `src/main/resources/application.properties` or `src/test/resources/application.properties` for tests.
+You can provide application settings in `src/main/resources/application.properties`.

 ---